Painting the Canvas

-The central component of valora is the Canvas.
+The central component of valora is the Canvasarrow-up-right.
 The canvas supports many low level drawing operations such as drawing paths and stroking or filling them.
 For example, we can draw a triangle like this:

 canvas.close_path();